 In his world filled with strange situations and dialogues with everlasting bitterness, in lobotomized-like pacing, the director contained confrontational issues slowly work their way into the absurdity of our world.

-It may not be as appealing as the afford mention works, but plunging into the (un)familiar world of Wiener-Dog is still a surprising ride.
+It may not be as appealing as the aforementioned works, but plunging into the (un)familiar world of Wiener-Dog is still a surprising ride.